bugzilla/bugzilla/docs/en/rst/api/core/v1/product.rst

                             for the product.
-description        string   A description of the product, which may contain HTML. is_active          boolean  A boolean indicating if the product is active. default_milestone  string   The name of the default milestone for the product. has_unconfirmed    boolean  Indicates whether the UNCONFIRMED bug status is
+description        string   A description of the product, which may contain HTML. is_active          boolean  A boolean indicating if the product is active. default_bug_type   string   The default type for bugs filed under this product. default_milestone  string   The name of the default milestone for the product. has_unconfirmed    boolean  Indicates whether the UNCONFIRMED bug status is
                             available for this product.